 For adults: The average healthy adult should not have more than 10 standard drinks in a week and not more than four in one day.
 At this ratio, the risk of harm from diseases or injuries is low.
-Of course this depends on the individual, the amount of alcohol in each drink, and the quality of the alcohol.
+Of course, this depends on the individual, the amount of alcohol in each drink, and the quality of the alcohol.

 For those under 18 years of age: No alcohol.
 Children below 18 years of age should not be drinking alcohol.

 For pregnant or breastfeeding women: To prevent alcohol-related harm to their unborn children, pregnant women or those planning for pregnancy should stay away from alcohol.
-For breastfeeding women, it is also advised that they avoid alcohol to protect their child.
+For breastfeeding women, it is also advised that they avoid alcohol to protect their children.

 One thing that stands out from the guidelines is that lower consumption equates to lower risk.
-Any alcohol-related harm can be mitigated by cutting down consumption while some individuals should completely eliminate alcohol from their lives to improve their health.
+Any alcohol-related harm can be mitigated by cutting down consumption while some individuals should eliminate alcohol from their lives to improve their health.